mendix/docs/content/en/docs/howto/quickstart-guide/quickstart-part1.md

     {{< figure src="/attachments/howto/quickstart-guide/part1/starting-point.png" >}}

-1. Search for the **Blank Native Mobile App** and click **Use this starting point**.
+1. Search for the **Blank Native Mobile App** and click **Use this starting point**:
-    * **Why choose this template?** — Choosing the **Blank Native Mobile App** template lets you start with an already configured native mobile navigation profile setup for your app.
+    * **Why choose this template?** — Choosing the **Blank Native Mobile App** template lets you start with an already-configured native mobile navigation profile setup for your app.
     * **Does that mean this app is native mobile only?** — No. The blank native mobile app template also comes with a responsive web navigation profile configured.
-This means your app is accessible by both web browser and natively on mobile devices.
+This means your app is accessible on both web browsers and natively on mobile devices.
 1. Name your app *Quickstart App* and click the **Create app** button.
 1. Wait a few minutes for your app to be created, its team server to be initialized, and a local copy of the project to be downloaded to your development machine.
-Once it is finished the project will open on your app’s home page called **Home_Web**:
+After that the project will open on your app’s home page called **Home_Web**:

     {{< figure src="/attachments/howto/quickstart-guide/part1/home-web.png" >}}

 ## 3 Explore Studio Pro

-Now that you have completed your first basic tasks in Studio Pro, this section will give you a quick and optional tour.
+Now that you have completed your first tasks in Studio Pro, this section will give you a quick and optional tour.
 If you know Studio Pro well already, you can skip this section.

 You can navigate through your app using the App Explorer, the window on the left side of your screen.
 This is where you can create and explore new documents and modules in your app.
 Any modules you download from the Marketplace will appear under **Marketplace Modules** > **App** section: